 (c) As used in this section, "a juvenile who is at risk of becoming a serious habitual juvenile offender" means a juvenile who has been adjudicated delinquent and who meets one or more of the following criteria:

-6. Meets at least one of the criteria for youth and street gang membership
+6. Meets at least one of the criteria for criminal gang membership

 When a child has been found to have committed a delinquent act, the following procedures shall be applicable to the disposition of the case: